 Get Some Face(Time)

-Today, Zoom (or even just Skype and FaceTime) is part of people’s daily life.
-It’s not as good as in person, but it’s better than nothing.
-Consider setting an appointment to close the loan.
+At this point, Zoom (or even just Skype and FaceTime) is part of people’s daily life.
+It’s not as good as in person for sales and communication, but it’s better than nothing.
 Your FSR can walk the member through the process.

 If a video call isn’t agreeable to them, you can still resort to that hand-held invention from Alexander Graham Bell.